Adelphi University Data & Information Overview

 Student Loan Debt

-How Much Money Do Adelphi Graduates Make?bachelor's degree recipients from Adelphi make around $58,500 per year during the early years of their employment.
+How Much Money Do Adelphi Graduates Make?students who graduate with a bachelor's degree from Adelphi make about $58,500 a year during their first few years of employment after graduation.
 That's great news for Adelphi students since it is 47% more than the average college graduate's salary of $39,802 per year.

 Location of Adelphi University